Admissions and fees

 After-school club (3.15 pm – 5.30 pm) £6.00 (per hour)

 Registration fee (non-refundable) £100

 The cost of public examinations is re-charged to parents when students are in Year 10 and 11, including any special invigilation arrangements if required.
-There is also an additional fee for Activity Week in June (usually around £40).
+There is also an additional fee for Activity Week in June; costs vary dependent on choice of activities.
 For Food Technology in the senior school, while a charge for ingredients is not currently levied, students are required to bring in certain of their own ingredients.

 Terms and Conditions

 Fees are payable on or before the first day of each term and should be paid directly to our bank account via online banking as detailed below.
 Cheques can also be accepted where online banking is not available.

 The College also offers the option to pay the annual fees by standing order on the 1st of each month in ten equal instalments over the 10 month period, September to June inclusive.
 For the forthcoming academic year 2019/2020 the ten monthly instalments will be £1082.10 p.m.

 Overdue accounts will attract penalty fees at the rate of 2.5% per month.

 Account Number 84177002